cnoe-io/website/docs/reference-implementation/installations/idpbuilder/idpbuilder.md

 ---
 sidebar_position: 1
 description: launch the CNOE IDP with a single binary
-title: IDPBuilder on Local Machine
+title: idpBuilder on Local Machine
 index: 1
 ---